 New Delhi, India

-Britta Petersen is a Senior Fellow and Head of Outreach and Development at the Observer Research Foundation (ORF), a thinktank based in New Delhi, India.
+Prior to that she was Senior Fellow and Head of Outreach and Development at the Observer Research Foundation (ORF), a thinktank based in New Delhi, India.

 From 2010 to 2014 she served as a Country Director of the Heinrich Boell Stiftung in Pakistan, a political foundation affiliated with the German Green party.
 Cooperating with partners in Pakistan on topics such as climate change, nuclear issues, women’s rights, Sufi culture and alternative media, she lived for two years in Lahore and shifted to Islamabad with her newborn son in 2012.